edmundedgar/bitcoin-branching-transaction-builder/README.md

 - Alice + Bob
 - OR
 - Chika + Dave
-- * But not (Alice + Chika) or (Bob + Dave)
+* But not (Alice + Chika) or (Bob + Dave)

 Each of these sets of conditions is treated as a "subscript".
-Subscripts should look like standard transactions that bitcoinjs-lib understands.
+Subscripts should look like standard transactions that bitcoinjs-lib understands, such as:
-The most common of these is m of n pub multisig.
+- PubKeyHash (The normal way to pay a bitcoin address)
+- Pubkey
+- MultiSig (m of n PubKeys)

 See test/branching_transaction_builder.js for examples.